 image), that behaves like an actual computer.

-In other words, creating a computer within a computer.
-It runs in a window, much like any other program.
+In other words, it is a computer inside a computer.
+It runs in a window, like any other program.

 This gives you the same experience on a VM as you would on a regular computer.

 sandboxed from the rest of the system, meaning that the software inside a VM can’t affect the computer itself.